Easy Shami Kebabs

 Serving Ideas for Shami Kebabs

-Here are some of the ways I enjoy Shami Kebabs.
+Here are some of the ways to enjoy Shami Kebabs.
 Try any of these or be inspired to find your own combination:

 • Serve them with tomato sauce, chilli sauce or Mint Chutney and enjoy with cup of tea.